Globus Setup#

 User Identity#

-c.GlobusOAuthenticator.identity_provider = 'uchicago.edu'
+c.GlobusOAuthenticator.identity_provider = "uchicago.edu"

-Pitfall: Don’t set ‘Required Identity Provider’ on pre-existing apps!
 Previous user login consents will be tied to the identity users initially used to login, and will continue to be tied to that identity after changing this setting.
 Create a new Globus App with your preferred ‘Required Identity Provider’ to avoid this problem.

 Username from Email Address#